 - Lastly, getting involved as the product owner is a must.
 This might be scary, especially if it’s the first app you’ve ever worked on.
 Nevertheless, having a bird’s eye view of how things are going with the app development can help you manage the budget successfully and keep things on the right track.
 We discuss this further in the next point.

-Fear #2: I don’t know how to develop digital products.
+Fear #2: I don’t know how to develop a digital fitness product.
 What if it is time-consuming and I make poor decisions?

 When you want to develop a fitness app for the first time and don’t have any experience, it’s natural to be anxious about making the right decisions.
 Software development teams might ask you questions that you don’t understand, or you might not be able to gauge how well they’re performing.
 You might fear that it sucks up all of your time and you can’t do anything else.